aabbtree77/aabbtree77-projects/README.md

 ### [twinpeekz2](https://github.com/aabbtree77/twinpeekz2)

 A rewrite of [twinpeekz](https://github.com/aabbtree77/twinpeekz) in Nim.
 Nim is a beautiful low level language, among very few (along with D?) which are also succinct.
-The libs are scarce and often hard to decipher though.
-Memory management, async/parallelism, some questions there.
+It is like an ideal personal constructor, but the libs are scarce and often hard to decipher due to macros and clever people.
+Memory management, async/parallelism have no clear imposed paradigms, which makes the language flexible and universal in theory, but this does not work so well in practice, does it?

+Also, Ada/Rust are pushing safety, Zig tries to embrace and extinguish C. Odin/Jai add custom allocators to Pascal and promote 3D.
+What does Nim solve really?
+What kind of unique libs does it have?
+This is not easy to answer and that is the problem.

 ### [twinpeekz](https://github.com/aabbtree77/twinpeekz)